Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/08 Chapter-6 Old Bonegrinder.md

 > The dirt-caked windows allow very little light to enter this eight-foot-high chamber, most of which is taken up by a large millstone connected to a wooden gear shaft that rises through the ceiling in the center of the room.
 A stone staircase continues up, toward the sound of loud cackling.
 ^41c

-The old woman is [[5.
-Mechanics/Bestiary/Npc/Morgantha (COS).md\|Morgantha]], a [[5.
+The old woman is [[4.
+World Almanac/NPCs/Morgantha (COS).md\|Morgantha]], a [[5.
 Mechanics/Bestiary/Fiend/Night Hag.md\|night hag]].
 She doesn't mind visitors, as long as they've come to do business.
 She tries to sell her latest batch of dream pastries, charging 1 gp for each one.
 She's proud of her confections and claims that she uses only the finest ingredients.
 If the characters seem uninterested in her wares, she bellows, "Begone!"
 If they attack or refuse to leave, she calls out to her daughters and turns to fight.

 The hags operate the millstone manually, since the arms of the windmill no longer function.